billdavidson/billdavidson.github.io/JSONUtil/index.md

-There is also an interface provided called JSONAble which enables marking classes that can convert themselves to JSON and when those are encountered as the values in a Map, Iterable, Enumeration or array, their JSONAble.toJSON(JSONConfig,Writer) method will be called to add them to the output.
+There is also an interface provided called JSONAble which enables marking classes that can convert themselves to JSON and when those are encountered as the values in a Map, Iterable, Enumeration or array, their JSONAble#toJSON(JSONConfig,Writer) method will be called to add them to the output.

 This library is oriented towards being